Tongue Piercing Pain: How Much Do They Hurt?

 Some have described the sensation of getting the tongue pierced like a large pinch, followed by a burning feeling.

-Also, remember that the initial pain is over in just a few seconds.
+Also, remember the initial pain is over in just a few seconds.
 If you breathe in for a count of 5 and breathe out for a count of 5, the piercing pain will be over before you’re done exhaling.

-What To Expect At The Piercing Shop
+What to Expect at the Piercing Shop

 The first thing that happens for a tongue piercing is you’ll have to fill out the usual forms and have your ID checked.
 The piercer will also ask about any health issues they should be aware of.